Approved with more than 67% majority vote at the CAA2024 AGM in Auckland, New Zealand, on 10 April 2024.

 4. CAA shall be administered by the Executive Steering Committee (ESC) and be advised by a wider Steering Committee (SC).

-i) The Executive Steering Committee shall consist of six officers elected for terms of 3 years, namely the Chair, the Secretary, the Membership Secretary, the Treasurer, the Publication Officer, and the Bursary and Student/Low Income Officer.
+i) The Executive Steering Committee shall consist of six officers elected for terms of 3 years, namely the Chair, the Secretary, the Membership Secretary, the Treasurer, the Conference Officer, and the Bursary and Student/Low Income Officer.
 The Secretary shall act as Chair in case the Chair of CAA cannot attend a meeting of the ESC or the AGM.
 Each member of the ESC may only hold its post for up to 2 terms (maximum 6 years).
 It is however possible to then be elected for a different post in the ESC after the maximum number of years.

 ii) The Chair has input into and oversees all CAA business and when appropriate has the final say in decision making.
 The Chair presides over the AGM, ESC and SC meetings and represents the organisation to the outside world when appropriate.